 ”This is an awesome family of women who are always caring and nurturing.
 In the corrections environment, you don’t always get that.”

-Management and Training Corporation
+Management & Training Corp.

 “For me personally, AWEC has meant sustainable support.
 This group of executive women come from all aspects of Corrections and are represented by various cultures.
 Being a part of this diverse group encourages open dialog and reaching out and reaching back are core values that are evident in every meeting and every conference.
 The connections I’ve made to many of these women will last not just throughout my career but a lifetime.
 I’m proud to be a part of this amazing organization.”